♥ Teach yourself to play bridge

 Forming a plan when you're declarer

 5) Learn the two most common types of bids.
-The auction is a conversation where you and partner exchange information about your trick-taking strength and suit lengths.
+The auction is a conversation where you and partner exchange information about your high cards, suit lengths and playing strength.
 This often begins with these two bids.

 Responses to partner's opening bid

-6) Learn how to continue the auction.
+6) Continue the auction.
 The basic principles here will apply to many other bidding situations.

 Opener's second bid